-- Add a weight (such as a wine bottle or other glass bottle) on top of the lid/cover.
+- Add a weight (such as a wine bottle, olive jar, zip top bag with water) on top of the contents.

-- Liquid will continue to create a brine while the veggies are weighed down.
+- Liquid will continue to form as the veggies are weighed down.

 - Place in a cool spot (out of direct light) for 14 days.
 The larger pieces take a little longer to ferment than smaller diced styles of kimchi.
 Note: Your house will smell like kimchi.

-- Move to refrigerator, where the taste will develop slowly.
-Will keep for up to 6 months.
+- Remove any cloth, weight and lids and transfer to an airtight container.
+Store in the refrigerator, where the taste will develop slowly.
+Will keep for up to 4 months.